MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/6/index.md

 - [ ] It removes all interest payments.
 - [ ] It is offered only to government agencies.

-> **Explanation:** Warrants attached to bonds can make the offering more appealing by giving bondholders the option to participate in the issuer’s equity growth if share prices rise above the warrant’s strike.
+> **Explanation:**( Warrants attached to bonds can make the offering more appealing by giving bondholders the option to participate in the issuer’s equity growth if share prices rise above the warrant’s strike.)

----

 ### Which is most likely to be a reason a company might choose a rights offering?